lsbFlying/resy/README-EN.md

       console.log("testFun");
     },
   },
+  /**
-  // The second parameter is true by default
+   * The default is true
+   * True: the initialization data state is automatically restored when the default component is uninstalled
+   * False: the initialization data is not recovered when the component is uninstalled, and the data state is maintained
+   * General usage scenarios can be set to true
+   * Special use scenarios, such as login information data
+   * Alternatively, the theme data belongs to the global status data and can be set to false */
   // false,
 );

 function App() {
   /**
-   * Or: const snapshot = useResy(store);
-   * snapshot.count; ...etc
-   *
-   * useresy is used for driver update of components,
-   * If you use store directly without useresy,
+   * useresy is used for driver update of components, If you use store directly without useresy,
    * Only the latest data can be obtained, and component update and re rendering cannot be driven.
+   * The data read through the store is always the latest data value.
    */
   const {
     count, text, testObj: { name }, testArr, testFun, } = useResy(store);

+  // Or: const snapshot = useResy(store);
+  // snapshot.count; ...etc

   return (
     <>